shreya-0718/personalsite/JOURNAL.md

 I made the first box- the "Hello, I'm Shreya!" one.
 Now I'm at my first challenge, trying to put the sparkles on top (around??) the box.
+Edit: It works!
+I added the sparkles to the *greetings* box, and edited their positions until it matched what I have in my Figma file.